sushrutagn/ASP.NET-WebAPI-Authentication/README.md

 # ASP.NET-WebAPI-Authentication

 This is an example of Basic and Bearer Token authentication in ASP.NET WebAPI 2.0.
 It also includes the code for Google and Faceook Log-In.
+UI is developed using HTML, Bootstrap and jQuery.

 Execution: LogIn page is loaded when the application starts.
 A user may log in using Facebook/Google credentials.
 Alternatively, a user may register in to the local DB using Register page and use these credentials for logging in.
 After the successful log in, the user is routed to a protected page which lists employees.